aOdoom/endometriosis-screening-analysis/README.md

 The most actionable finding was that 2,145 of 4,079 endometriosis patients (52.6%) presented with both abnormal hormone levels and menstrual irregularity.
 This symptom cluster captured over half of endometriosis cases, whereas individual factors showed minimal predictive value.

 A limiting factor was the minimum age of 18 in the dataset.
 Endometriosis symptoms often appear in adolescence; therefore, collecting data on individuals younger than 18 may reveal earlier patterns of symptom onset.
 Additionally, data on PMDD screening would be valuable, as it is a known comorbidity.
 Understanding this relationship may improve initial diagnoses and strengthen treatment options for both conditions.
-As no statistical tests were run, we cannot definitively say there are meaningful differences.

 ## Conclusion